alexeyinkin/eb-1a/1-process/README.md

 👨‍🌾 I also have some amendments to my DS-260.
 👨‍💼 First I need to fetch the petition.
 I will call you again.

-In a few minutes he called me again.
-First he took my fingerprints too.
+In a few minutes, he called me again.
+First, he took my fingerprints too.

 👨‍💼 Please raise your right hand.
 👨‍🌾 First, I have the amendments to my DS-260.